thomasaarholt/prism-em.github.io/installation.md

 These are some various quirks you may want to be aware of, depending on your OS

 #### Windows

+* I had no issues compiling `Prismatic` using Microsoft Visual Studio 2015 (Community Edition).
+I had some issues with Visual Studio 2017, but at the time it had *just* been released.
+These issues may have been fixed, but I would recommend using Visual Studio 2015 if possible.

 * When installing FFTW, be sure to create the .lib files as described [in the FFTW documentation.](http://www.fftw.org/install/windows.html).
 You will then set `FFTW_INCLUDE_DIR` to the directory containing "fftw3.h", and `FFTW_LIBRARY` to the path to "libfftw3f-3.lib".
 The "f" after fftw3 indicates single-precision, which is the default in *Prismatic*.
 If you are compiling with `PRISMATIC_ENABLE_DOUBLE_PRECISION=1` then this will be ""libfftw3-3.lib" instead.